edrichhans/hermeneutic-candles/README.md

 - The `adapter` pattern is implemented to easily add more exchanges
 - The websocket connection automatically retries for 5 times (linear backoff) in case dialing the server fails.
 Can be improved as necessary
 - There is a primitive backpressure handling by way of limiting the channel buffer size and setting the maximum number of trades per interval.
 This can be optimized in the future.
+- In case of network disruptions to each exchange, the TradeStreamer will automatically send a *ping* frame and wait for a *pong* frame from the exchange.
+If no *pong* frame arrives after 10 seconds, the connection will be closed, and the goroutine will attempt to connect to the exchange again

 ### Diagram